weragoda/sql_test/README.md

  - Fetch Employee First Name, Department name, heighst salary and lowest salary by departments.

- - Fetch roles name if have multiple users.
+ - Fetch all roles name with multiple users.

-### Fix the below error in the following provided SQL query.
+### Fix the below error.
 Implement your changes in the same query or change query to fix error.
+You can refer 3 tables in below for ubderstand table sructure.

+ - TABLE NAME : temp.transaction_dates `Columns` (process_tstamp : NOT NULL , transaction_tstamp : NOT NULL )
+ - TABLE NAME : temp.transaction_start_dates `Columns` ( transaction_tstamp )
+ - TABLE NAME : temp.transaction_end_dates `Columns` ( transaction_tstamp )

  - `Cannot insert a NULL value into column transaction_tstamp`

 ```
     INSERT INTO temp.transaction_dates (